MHmorgan/pykt/README.md

 Pykt
 ====

-`pykt` is contains functionality I am missing from Kotlin's standard library.
+`pykt` contains functionality missing from Kotlin's standard library.

 Only created for the JVM target.